Car Insurance Companies

 Dedicated vs. Diversified Car Insurance Companies

-The first thing to consider is the fact that some car insurance companies are dedicated only to covering motorized transportation like cars, motorcycles, motor homes, and so on.
+The first thing to consider is that some car insurance companies are dedicated only to covering motorized transportation like cars, motorcycles, motor homes, and so on.
 Others are more diversified, providing policies for home, life, and vehicle.
-This may be important to owners who have special circumstances surrounding their cars.
+This may be important to owners who have particular circumstances surrounding their cars.

 When cost is a factor, the diversified insurance company might be a better deal if they give you discounts for using them in multiple areas.
 For instance, if you carry both home and life with a single provider, that provider may offer you a discounted auto policy with equal or better coverage than a dedicated car insurance company.